DioneProtocol/odysseygo/tests/fixture/testnet/local/README.md

 #### Process details

-The process details of a node are written by avalanchego to `[base-data-dir]/process.json`.
+The process details of a node are written by odysseygo to `[base-data-dir]/process.json`.
 The file contains the PID of the node process, the URI of the node's API, and the address other nodes can use to bootstrap themselves (aka staking address).